c-scale-community/workflow-coastal-hydrowaq/scripts/README.md

 Information on how to build the docker containers and how to run each of the scripts is in the `README.md` files under each folder.

-Here you will two bash scripts:
+Here you will find two *example* bash scripts:
 1. `run_downloadtest.sh`
 2. `run_workflow.sh` (in development)